Max-Affine Spline Insights Into Deep Network Pruning: Deep Networks Partition, Decision Boundary and Pruning Work Hand-In-Hand

 We now propose to derive from first principles novel pruning strategies of DNs based on the spline viewpoint insights.
 Recall from Sec.~\ref{sec:background} that the layer input space partition is formed by a successive subdivision process involving each per-layer input space partition.
 As we also studied in the previous section, for classification performances, not all the input space partition regions and boundaries are relevant since not all affect the final decision boundary.
 Knowing a priori which regions of the input space partition are helping in solving the task is extremely challenging, since it requires knowledge of the desired decision boundary and of the input space partition, both being highly difficult to obtain for high dimensional spaces and large networks \citep{montufar2014number,balestriero2019geometry,hanin2019complexity}.
 What is simpler to obtain, however, is how redundant are some of the layer weights/units in terms of the forming of the DN partition relative to other units/weights.
-From that, it will become trivial to prune the redundant units/weights as their impact on the forming of the decision boundary is already carried by another unit/weight.
+From that, it will become easy to prune the redundant units/weights as their impact on the forming of the decision boundary is already carried by another unit/weight.

-When considering the layer input space partition, we can identify ``redundant'' units based on how each unit impacts the partition with respect to other units.
+When considering the layer input space partition, we can \textbf{identify ``redundant'' units} based on how each unit impacts the partition with respect to other units.
 For example, if two units have biases and slope vectors proportional to each other, then one can effectively remove one of the two units without altering the layer input space partition.
 While this is a pathological case, we will demonstrate that the angles between per-unit slope matrices and inter-bias distances measure such a redundancy.
-We first introduce our pairwise redundancy measure as follows:
+We first introduce our pairwise redundancy measure as the following equation: where $W_k$ refers to the corresponding slope matrices of the $k$-th unit, $\rho$ is an hyper-parameter measuring the sensitivity of the difference in angle versus the biases.
+In the case of a convolutional layer, $W_k$ is the flattened filter of shape $({\rm channels\_in},{\rm height}, {\rm width})$.
+Finding the two units with the most similar contribution to the DN input space partitioning can be done via $ \argmin_{k, k'\not = k}N^{\ell}_{\rho}(k,k') $ where the obtained couple $(k,k')$ encodes the two units which are the most redundant.
+In turn, one of those two units can be pruned such that the impact of pruning onto the DN input space partition is minimized.